fitopen/main/code-of-conduct.md

 * NOT the audience to listen to your personal political views.
 * NOT a space to sell your things or push your platform.
 * NOT beholden to any external party.
-* FOR the creation for the building, maintenance, and benefit of Fit Open on behalf of its collective members.
+* FOR the creation for the building, maintenance, and benefit of 'Fit Open' on behalf of its collective members.
 * FOR action towards a registration as a social enterprise for the benefit of its collective members.

 #### If you experience abuse, harassment, discrimination, or feel unsafe, please let an organiser/admin know ASAP.
 The matter will be dealt with in the strictest of confidence.